mattermost/docs/source/upgrade/notify-admin.rst

 Notify admin
 ============

-In some cases there are Mattermost features that are limited to specific plans.
-When using Mattermost, users who come across these unavailable features can send a notification to System Admins indicating that they'd like access to this feature.
+Some Mattermost features are limited to specific plans.
+Users who want to access these unavailable features can request access through their System Admin by sending a notification.

 If access to a feature requires a plan upgrade, System Admins receive notifications of these requests in order to collect data before upgrading.
 For example, if only one end-user requests access to AD/LDAP, it probably isn't necessary to upgrade.
 However, if 20 users, including Team and Channel Admins request it, you may want to consider upgrading to support this need.